 If you are like me, you may find you run out of fun dinner ideas that your kids will eat.
 Well, here is a new recipe to add to your kid-friendly arsenal!
 Your kids will clamor for you to make this Sloppy Joe Pie again and again!

 (*This post is a sponsored conversation for the Idaho® Potato Commission.
-I love using Idaho® potatoes in my recipes and all opinions are my own.)
+I love using Idaho® potatoes in my recipes; all opinions are my own.)

 We eat a lot of potatoes in our house.
 One of our new favorite recipes is this Mashed Potato Pie with Bacon Potato Roses.
 It makes a beautiful side dish.
-That recipe uses an idea my daughter came up with, these delicious Potato Bacon Roses.
+That recipe uses my daughter's idea, these delicious Potato Bacon Roses.

 There are several varieties of potatoes grown in Idaho, but russet potatoes are the best for this recipe.
 They mash into a very creamy blend!
 The creamier the potatoes, the nicer your potato crust will fluff up while baking!